-He did not like the interior very much, and a lover of the baroque style, he decided to redecorate it.
-This became something more than just a redecoration, it became a project that kept the couple busy for six year.
-And would cost them a lot of money too.
+This became something more than just a redecoration, it became a project that kept the couple busy for six years.

 The living room has been transformed into kind of a Louis XIV palace, abundantly decorated with angels, cherubs, paintings, pillars......
 Dennis Nelems and his wife would not have it otherwise.
 It has been reported that Nelems has been doing this kind of decoration in a number of houses where the couple lived before they settled in the retirement flat.

 At that time Dennis Nelems said he considered decorating the bedroom in the same style.
 Since no reports came available about such a project.